The rate of tax depends on the total profits of the company, but marginal relief is available where the

 months and a day after the end of the accounting period.

-Companies with large profits generally make payments on account of CT 6.5 months, 9.5 months, 12.5 months and 15.5 months after the start of a 12 month accounting period, with interest running on any balance due until final settlement of the period’s liability.
+Companies paying the full rate generally make payments on account of CT 6.5 months, 9.5 months, 12.5 months and 15.5 months after the start of a 12 month accounting period, with interest running on any balance due until final settlement of the period’s liability.

 All companies file returns 12 months after the end of the period.